cfpb/consumerfinance.gov/docs/running-docker.md

 This includes:

 - all relevant `consumerfinance.gov` source code
-- all OS, Python, and JS dependencies for building and running the cf.gov webapp
+- all OS, Python, and JS dependencies for building and running cf.gov
 - procedures for executing Django `collectstatic` and `yarn`-based frontend build process
-- an Apache HTTPD webserver with `mod_wsgi`, run with configs in `consumerfinance.gov`

 ### How do I use it?